 Take responsibility of the situation.

-Most people wouldn’t have the time to search for vital information, so it’s necessary to gather and keep handy information on the local government offices, public health departments, evacuation centers, police and fire departments, Red Cross centers, suppliers, and any other organizations you may need to communicate with during a crisis.
+Most people wouldn’t have the time to search for vital information, so it’s necessary to gather and keep handy information on the local government offices, public health departments, evacuation centres, police and fire departments, Red Cross centres, suppliers, and any other organizations you may need to communicate with during a crisis.

 Establish a digital channel

 The world is going digital, it is time to adapt.